A topic from the subject of Organic Chemistry in Chemistry.

 Key Procedures:

-The passage of ethyne gas through solutions allows for the observation of chemical reactions.
-The heating of cyclohexene with nitric acid and concentrated sulfuric acid demonstrates the different reactions that can occur.
+The passage of ethyne gas through solutions allows for the observation of addition reactions characteristic of alkynes.
+The heating of cyclohexene with nitric acid and concentrated sulfuric acid demonstrates electrophilic substitution (nitration) and potential electrophilic addition/polymerization reactions characteristic of aromatic compounds (although cyclohexene is not aromatic, it can undergo similar reactions due to the presence of the double bond).

 Significance: